 The program accepts an average of 20 students per cohort.

 Students are expected to commit full-time to this program.
-The three major components of the program include 36 units of Biology, Chemistry, Physics or Math (BCPM), summer MCAT preparation and the medical school application process.
+The three major components of the program include 36 units of Biology, Chemistry, Physics or Math (BCPM), summer Medical College Admission Test preparation and the medical school application process.

 - Academic Curriculum